*Updated: April 2019*

 I will say that the easiest way to figure out which courses to take is to find a mentor (whether you actually meet them at a blogging conference or you’re just a huge fan of their blog) and once you determine that they are someone you can trust, do everything they say.

 There are a few bloggers I follow who I completely trust to lead me in the right direction.
 I’ve never been let down by their recommendations.
-Those bloggers include: Rosemarie Groner, Abby & Donnie Lawson, Darren Rowse, Ruth Soukup, Beth Anne Schwamberger, and Addi Ganley.
+Those bloggers include: Rosemarie Groner, Becky Mansfield, Darren Rowse, Ruth Soukup, and Beth Anne Schwamberger.

 I hope I can be that voice of reason for some of you.
 I don’t recommend resources lightly and only recommend select courses and ebooks to my audience.
-It’s important to me that a new blogger can take my advice and implement changes with great success.
+Also, it is very important to me that a new blogger can take my advice and implement changes with great success.
 I love teaching what I know, and I hope you find it useful!

 How to Consume Blogging Education Without a Body Double